Mark-Seaman/Shrinking-World-Pubs/quest/Pub/GoodAndEvil.md

 follow orders or societal norms.
 The atrocities committed during times of war, such as the bombing of civilians or the massacre of innocents, are often carried out by individuals who believe they are fulfilling their duty.
 As the artist Banksy poignantly observed, "The greatest crimes in the world are not committed by people breaking the rules but by people following the rules.
-It’s people who follow orders that drop bombs and massacre villages."
+It's people who follow orders that drop bombs and massacre villages."
 This quote encapsulates the tragic reality that even those who see themselves as good, law-abiding citizens can be led to commit great evils when they adhere to orders or norms without questioning their morality.